selinaXyy/cocktailConnoisseur/README.md

 **• Tailored Search Options:**
   _• Random Generation:_ Get inspired by randomly generated cocktail recipes.
   _• Search by Name:_ Find specific cocktails by their names.
-  _• Search by Ingredient:_ Explore recipes based on your preferred ingredients.
+  _• Learn about an Ingredient:_ Find out your flavor profiles, histories, and usages.

 **• Detailed Recipe Information:**
   _• Vibrant Visuals:_ Enjoy a visual showcase of cocktails with vibrant images.